 Western gateway to Taj Mahal

 After buying tickets from the counter (Rs 40 for adults and free for the kids) guides and photographers started following us.
 We finalized one of them after seeing their clicked pictures and went straight for the security check.
 Security personnel were really strict and didn’t allow us to take any eatables inside for our daughter but they were sweet enough to let her hold two biscuits before throwing the rest of them in the dustbin.
-We entered Western gate and were awestruck at the first sight of the white marble spectacle.
+We entered the Western gate and were awestruck at the first sight of the white marble spectacle.

 The exquisite marble structure is a mausoleum, built by Shah Jahan in the memory of his favorite wife Mumtaz Mahal who died during childbirth.
 Taj Mahal is one of the most well preserved and architecturally beautiful tombs in the world and is also the masterpieces of Indian Muslim architecture.
 It is recognized among the Seven Wonders of the World and is also UNESCO World Heritage site along with Agra Fort and Fatehpur Sikri which are also located in Agra.

 Taj Mahal is surrounded by red sandstone wall on three sides and the fourth side is open facing the river Yamuna.
 It incorporates both the Persian and Mughal architecture using white marble and semi-precious stones.
-It took 22 years to compete this symbol of eternal love.
+It took 22 years to complete this symbol of eternal love.
 The exterior and interior decorations of the Taj Mahal are among the finest in Mughal architecture and one must see it to believe it.
 Inside the Taj Mahal, the main chamber houses the false sarcophagi of Mumtaz Mahal and Shah Jahan and the actual graves are at a lower level which is not open to visitors.

 We spent around three hours wandering around the Taj and taking pictures.
 Still, we couldn’t get enough of the “Crown Palace” and while walking towards the exit we still kept looking back to assimilate even the last glimpse of this majestic beauty.